 This recipe includes a keto lemon cheesecake and a lemon cookie, pecan crust.
 I topped the cheesecakes with a blueberry topping that I made with four ingredients and collagen peptides.

 What cookies did you use for the crust?

-I made this keto cheesecake crust with Fat Snax Lemony Lemon cookies.
-I added unsalted Pecans for extra texture.
+This keto cheesecake includes a Fat Snax Lemony Lemon cookies crust.
+I added Unsalted Pecans for extra texture.
 I also added them to limit the number of cookies that I was using.

 What sweeteners did you use?